Univ.-Prof.

 Martin Grubinger

-Martin Grubinger studied at the Bruckner Conservatory in Linz and at the Mozarteum University in Salzburg, but already drew attention to himself as a youngster at international competitions, including the second World Marimba Competition in Okaya and the EBU Competition in Norway.
-Since 2015 Grubinger has been a lecturer at the Zurich University of the Arts, and since 2018 he has been a university professor for classical percussion & multipercussion at the Mozarteum University.
+Martin Grubinger studied at the Bruckner Conservatory in Linz and at the Mozarteum University in Salzburg, but already received international attention as a youngster at international competitions, including the second World Marimba Competition in Okaya and the EBU Competition in Norway.
+He has since gone on to forge an international career as one of the leading percussionists of our times, regularly performing as a soloist with renowned orchestras across the world.
+Grubinger has been a lecturer at the Zurich University of the Arts since 2015, and Professor of Classical Percussion & Multipercussion at the Mozarteum University since 2018.